Top 10 best cheap-to-run cars 2023

-If running costs are a top priority for your next car purchase, finding the right vehicle that fits your needs can become a never-ending comparison of efficiency and fuel costs.
-We have taken the headache out of searching for economy and low costs by assembling 10 of the best cheap-to-run cars.
+If running costs are a top priority for your next car purchase, finding a model with efficiency and running costs to suit your budget can be a pain.
+We’ve taken the headache out of searching for cars with the lowest bills by assembling 10 of the best cheap-to-run cars.

-Below you will find vehicles to fit a variety of budgets and needs from small cars for short city journeys to larger vehicles that can keep the cost of family motoring down.
-We haven’t just looked at mpg (miles per gallon) or list price for our rundown; these cars shouldn’t cost too much to run in any area..
+These cars fit a variety of budgets and needs from the cheapest small cars to run for short city journeys to larger vehicles that can keep the cost of family motoring down.
+We haven’t just looked at MPG (miles per gallon) or list price for our rundown; these cars shouldn’t cost too much to run in any area.

-Since 2018, the outdated NEDC (New European Driving Cycle) fuel economy and emissions testing was superseded by the WLTP (World harmonised Light vehicle Test Procedure) system.
-This new testing regime includes actual testing on the road, meaning new cars will have their efficiency measured using real-world conditions.
-However, there’s little doubt that cars have become far more fuel-efficient in recent years – irrespective of how it’s measured.
+Since 2018, the outdated NEDC (New European Driving Cycle) method of testing fuel economy and emissions was superseded by the WLTP (World harmonised Light vehicle Test Procedure) system.
+This new testing regime includes actual testing on the road instead of just the laboratory, meaning new cars will have their efficiency measured using real-world conditions.

-We’ve gathered a selection of efficient vehicles with low running costs from an array of different vehicle classes, so there should be something for everyone.
+We’ve gathered a selection of cars that are cheap to run, tax, and insure from an array of different vehicle classes, so there should be something for everyone.
 However, if you need a larger vehicle to fit the family in then check out our run-down of the most economical family cars.

-The Sandero’s budget reputation is evident on the interior when compared to more expensive rivals, but comfort and equipment levels are better than in the previous-generation Dacia Sandero.
+The Sandero’s budget reputation is evident inside the cabin when compared to more expensive rivals, but comfort and equipment levels are better than in the previous-generation Dacia Sandero.
 Given its price, the Dacia Sandero is a practical five-door with a decent boot and lots of equipment making it great value for money.

-The flagship Octavia iV is the most economical model managing 182-283mpg with CO2 emissions of 22-33g/km.
+The flagship Octavia iV is currently not available due to supply shortages, but when it returns it will continue to be the most economical version, managing 182-283mpg with CO2 emissions of 22-33g/km.
 It combines a 1.4-litre petrol engine and an electric motor producing 201bhp but this technology comes at a price, with even the entry-level Octavia PHEV costing over a third more than a conventional petrol-powered model.

 Overall, the Niro offers a spacious and well-equipped option for buyers looking for a hybrid or EV, although the plug-in hybrid loses some boot space, so check to make sure you get the one that best suits your needs.